 The second Henderson (DD-785) was named for Lofton R. Henderson, who was born in Cleveland 24 May 1903 and graduated from the Naval Academy in 1926.
 Prior to World War II he served in China, and various Caribbean stations, and on carriers Langley, Ranger and Saratoga.
 Major Henderson was posthumously awarded the Navy Cross for his heroism at the historic Battle of Midway, one of the decisive battles of history in which the leadership of the fleet commander and the valor of a handful of pilots changed the course of the war.
 While his plane was leading 16 Marine Corps planes in a glide bombing attack on carrier Hiryu, the left wing burst into flames as he began his final approach.
 Henderson continued the attack and perished as his plane dived toward the enemy carrier.
 Henderson Field, Guadalcanal, was named in his honor.

-Henderson conducted shakedown cruise out of San Diego, then departed Seattle 31 October for Hawaii.
-Upon her arrival 7 November she operated as a screen ship for escort carriers in Hawaiian waters and conducted experimental sonar tests with submarines before returning to San Diego 23 April 1946.
-After divisional exercises off California she departed 2 December 1946 for Operation "High Jump," an antarctic exploration and test program.
+Henderson conducted shakedown cruise out of San Diego, Calif., then departed Seattle on 31 October 1945 for the Territory of Hawaii.
+Upon her arrival on 7 November she screened escort carriers in Hawaiian waters and conducted experimental sonar tests with submarines before returning to San Diego on 23 April 1946.
+After divisional exercises off California she departed on 2 December 1946 for Operation High Jump, an Antarctic exploration and test program.
 This important operation included tests of clothing and equipment as well as mapping and weather work.
-Henderson reached Sydney, Australia, 13 March 1947 and San Diego 6 April 1947.
+Henderson reached Sydney, Australia, on 13 March 1947 and San Diego on 6 April.

 After two long cruises to the Pacific in support of U.S. occupation forces in Japan.
-Henderson departed San Diego 5 August 1950 to join the United Nations forces in Korea.
-Arriving Yokosuka 19 August she served as a screening ship for fast carrier forces whose planes flew ground support and other missions in Korea.
+Henderson departed San Diego on 5 August 1950 to join the United Nations forces in Korea.
+Arriving at Yokosuka on 19 August she served as a screening ship for fast carrier task forces whose planes flew ground support and other missions in Korea.
 As U.S. forces prepared to leap northward with the historic Inchon invasion, Henderson was with the assault forces.
 She steamed up Flying Fish Channel on 13 September, destroying mines and bombarding the Inchon waterfront preparatory to the invasion.
 The destroyers also traded blows with Communist shore batteries.
 The gunfire support group again entered the channel into Inchon Bay 14 to 15 September, softening up shore defenses.
-General of the Army Douglas MacArthur soon made signal as the Marines landed that day: "The Navy and Marines have never shone more brightly than this morning."
+General of the Army Douglas MacArthur soon signaled as the marines landed that day: "The Navy and Marines have never shone more brightly than this morning."
 Henderson remained on fire support duty at Inchon until 1 October.

 Henderson conducted training exercises off San Diego until 22 March 1953, when she departed for her third Korean tour.
 She took part in the siege of Wonsan harbor, supporting Korean troops with accurate and continuous gunfire, and conducted antisubmarine operations off Okinawa.
 The destroyer engaged in the vital coastal patrol, maintaining Allied control of the seas around Korea, until after the Korean armistice in July 1953.
-She arrived San Diego 19 October 1953, after a total of 22 months of Korean duty.
+She arrived at San Diego on 19 October 1953, after a total of 22 months of Korean duty.

 Following Korea, Henderson established a pattern of cruises to the Far East, cruising to various crisis spots in the western Pacific for the next decade.
 Highlights of this phase of her service include protection of the Quemoy Islands from Communist aggression in September 1954, relief of Ceylonese flood victims in January 1958, and important fleet and individual exercises during her periods at sea.

-After completing the overhaul in May, Henderson spent the summer and fall conducting refresher training before deploying to the Far East on 18 November.
-Caught in a storm near Midway Island, the destroyer suffered damage to the forward 5-inch gun mount and diverted to Yokosuka for repairs.
-After a brief yard period the destroyer then spent several weeks on patrol off the Korean peninsula, as tensions remained high following the shoot down of a U.S. reconaissance aircraft the previous year.
-Henderson then spent three months off Vietnam, supporting riverine operations and participating in Operation "Ringmaster I." During this period, the destroyer also rescued six passengers from an SH-3 helicopter that splashed while enroute from Da Nang to Constellation (CVA-64).
+After completing the overhaul in May 1969, Henderson spent the summer and fall conducting refresher training before deploying to the Far East on 18 November.
+Caught in a storm near Midway Island, the destroyer suffered damage to her forward 5-inch gun mount and diverted to Yokosuka for repairs.
+After a brief yard period, the destroyer then spent several weeks on patrol off the Korean peninsula, as tensions remained high following the downing of a U.S. reconaissance aircraft the previous year.
+Henderson then spent three months off Vietnam, supporting riverine operations and participating in Operation Ringmaster I. During this period, the destroyer also rescued six passengers from an SH-3 helicopter that splashed while enroute from Da Nang to Constellation (CVA-64).

-Returning to Long Beach on 8 May, Henderson underwent several months of inspections and certifications, which ultimately kept the warship in service in contrast to the mass 1970s decommissioning of many of her war-built sister ships.
+Returning to Long Beach on 8 May 1970, Henderson underwent several months of inspections and certifications, which ultimately kept the warship in service in contrast to the mass 1970s decommissioning of many of her war-built sister ships.
 Following training and preparations that fall, Henderson departed for her sixth Vietnam deployment on 26 January 1971.
 Arriving in theater on 22 February, she served on the gunline and on Yankee Station, both familiar assignments.
 In a change of pace, the destroyer participated in an ASW exercise at one point and successfully fired an exercise torpedo against diesel-electric submarine Sailfish (SS-572).
-In April, Henderson conducted a variety of duties, including serving as naval gunfire support school ship at the Tabones range in the Philippines, conducting a short surveillance patrol in the Paracell Islands and visiting ports in Taiwan.
+In April, Henderson conducted a variety of duties, including serving as naval gunfire support school ship at the Tabones range in the Philippines, conducting a short surveillance patrol in the Paracel Islands and visiting ports in Taiwan.
 Departing the region on 30 June, the destroyer swung south for visits to Manus Island, Papua, New Guinea; Cairns and Sydney, Australia; Auckland, New Zealand; and Pago Pago, American Samoa; before arriving home in Long Beach on 10 August.

 The destroyer began another major overhaul at Long Beach that winter and began pre-deployment preparations starting in July 1972.
-The warship sailed on her seventh and final Vietnam tour on 16 November, arriving in Da Nang narbor on 14 December.
+The warship sailed on her seventh Vietnam tour on 16 November, arriving in Da Nang harbor on 14 December.
 She spent the next few weeks conducting naval gunfire support missions, including one gunnery duel with an enemy battery on Christmas Eve that earned her the Combat Action Ribbon.
 On New Years's Eve, the destroyer's motor whaleboat rescued four cremen from a crashed SH-3 helicopter.
-After port visits to Singapore, Thailand and Hong Kong during truce talks, Henderson steamed into the Gulf of Tonkin for Operation "End Sweep" in April 1973.
-After helping mine sweepers clear Haiphong harbor, the warship sailed for home, arriving in Long Beach on 26 May.
+After port visits to Singapore, Thailand and Hong Kong during truce talks, Henderson steamed into the Gulf of Tonkin for Operation End Sweep in April 1973.
+After helping minesweepers clear Haiphong harbor, the warship sailed for home, reaching Long Beach on 26 May.

-After participating in two fleet exercises that summer and fall, Henderson was retired from active duty and assigned to the Naval Reserve Fleet in Destroyer Squadron (DesRon) 27 on 1 October.
+After participating in two fleet exercises that summer and fall, Henderson was retired from active duty and assigned to the Naval Reserve Fleet in Destroyer Squadron (DesRon) 27 on 1 October 1973.
 She then moved into Long Beach Naval Shipyard for conversion to Navy distillate fuel.
 The active duty crew was also reduced in number and the ship only reached a full complement on drill weekends.

 Henderson spent the next six years conducting reserve training operations out of Long Beach.
 The destroyer spent the majority of her time sailing in local operating areas, though the warship also conducted reserve unit training cruises to Pearl Harbor or the Pacific Northwest on an annual basis.
-Highlights of this period included visits to the Portland Rose Festival (where the ship was "streaked" on one occassion by two "lassies" on a nearby cabin cruiser), being struck by a practice torpedo fired by Salmon (SS-573) and a series of excellent inspections that extended the service life of the destroyer through the end of the decade.
+Highlights of this period included visits to the Portland [Oregon] Rose Festival (where the ship was "streaked" on one occasion by two young women on a nearby cabin cruiser), being struck by a practice torpedo fired by Salmon (SS-573) and a series of excellent inspections that extended the service life of the destroyer through the end of the decade.

-Henderson decommissioned on 30 September 1980, was struck from the Navy list that same day and sold to Pakistan.
-The destroyer served in the Pakistani Navy as Tughril (167) through Henderson received eight battle stars for Korean War service and seven battle stars for Vietnam War service.
+Henderson was decommissioned on 30 September 1980 and was stricken from the Navaal Vessel Register that same day and sold to Pakistan.
+The destroyer served in the Pakistani Navy as Tughril (167) until transferred to Pakistan's Maritime Security Agency in 1998 and renamed Nazim, serving actively until decommissioned in 2001.